-Method Description Execution Analyzer Script The generated Execution Analyzer script includes a command to build the source code.
-This means that when it is active, you can compile directly using the Execution Analyzer script, including using the built-in shortcut Ctrl+Shift+F12.
-Compile Context Menu Command The 'Code Generation' context menu of an Executable StateMachine provides a 'Compile' command, which you can use to compile the code that already exists in the target directory.
-This can be used directly after calling 'Generate', or if you have modified the generated code in any way.
-Generate, Build and Run Command The 'Code Generation' context menu of an Executable StateMachine provides a shortcut to allow changes made to a StateMachine to be quickly tested.
-This command updates the code before compiling it, and then starts the simulation.
-Compiler Output When compiling, all output from the compiler is shown on the 'Build' page of the System Output window.
+Analyzer Script includes a command to build the source code.
+This means that when it is active, you can build directly using the built-in shortcut Ctrl+Shift+F12.
+Build Output When building, all output is shown on the 'Build' page of the System Output window.
 You can double-click on any compiler errors to open a source editor at the appropriate line.